dan-leal/WebResponsiveTrack/README.md

 ﻿# WebResponsiveTrack

 ## CatPhotos
-A web desing building in html to solidify the basics.
+A web desing for display see cat's photos building in html to solidify the basics.